mewiebe/BigMountainSkiResort_Pricing_Analysis/README.md

 ### Problem Statement
 How can Big Mountain Resort restructure their ticket pricing model to offset their new (and ongoing) $1.54M lift operating cost by understanding and maximizing their facility investment strategy before the start of next ski season?

+### Conclusions

+Summary of the analysis and an executive summary can be found in the summary document folder.

 ### DataScienceGuidedCapstone

 This project was part of the Springboard Data Science Curriculum and was focused on applying the Data Science Method to a real world problem.